How to Sell Your Home FSBO

 In a seller’s market, homes are selling quickly (within 30 days or less of going on the MLS) and are closing at prices above asking.
 Selling in these market conditions is ideal as you can price your home competitively to attract multiple bids.
 In a buyer’s market, homes are sitting on the market longer than 30 days and are going for less than asking.

-Why?
-There are multiple factors behind the buyer’s market conditions.
-Often times there are simply more homes for sale than current demand or it’s currently winter and a majority of potential home buyers won’t move until summer when their children finish school.
-Here, the few home buyers have greater negotiating power due to the lack of competition.
+What causes buyer’s market conditions?
+There are multiple factors.
+Oftentimes there are simply more homes for sale than current demand.
+If it’s currently winter, it could be that a majority of potential home buyers won’t move until summer when their children finish school.
+In a buyer’s market like these, the few home buyers have greater negotiating power due to the lack of competition.

 To determine the type of market, look at the comps you pulled earlier when determining your asking price.
 Check the listing dates against the sales dates as well as trends in new listings in the past three months.
 (You might also want to read Can I Time the Market to Sell My Home?)

-Pricing Your Home for a Buyer’s or Seller’s Market
+Pricing Your Home to Start a Bidding War in a Buyer’s or Seller’s Market

-If you want to start a bidding war in a seller’s market, price it at market value.
+Start a Bidding War in a Seller’s Market.
+If you want to start a bidding war in a seller’s market, you will want to price your home at market value.
 In a seller’s market, buyers may be frustrated at being beat by all-cash buyers.
 They’ll be pleasantly surprised by a home listed at market value and will be highly motivated to put in an offer quickly.